Essential guide to API management and application integration

 A comprehensive collection of articles, videos and more, hand-picked by our editors

-REST involves reading a designated Web page that contains an XML file.
+REST architecture involves reading a designated Web page that contains an XML file.
 The XML file describes and includes the desired content.
 Once dynamically defined, consumers may access the interface.

-REST is often used in mobile applications, social networking Web sites, mashup tools and automated business processes.
+REST is often used in mobile applications, social networking Web sites, mashup tools, and automated business processes.
 The REST style emphasizes that interactions between clients and services is enhanced by having a limited number of operations (verbs).
-Flexibility is provided by assigning resources (nouns) their own unique universal resource indicators (URIs).
+Flexibility is provided by assigning resources (nouns) their own unique Universal Resource Identifiers (URIs).
 Because each verb has a specific meaning (GET, POST, PUT and DELETE), REST avoids ambiguity.

 Continue Reading About REST (representational state transfer)